 Colonia del Sacramento (see Nearby Destinations) has its entire historic quarter listed as a UNESCO World Heritage site, establishing it as a premier historical excursion from Montevideo.

 Visits to working Estancias (ranches) present a unique glimpse into rural Uruguayan life and agricultural techniques.
 Many Estancias welcome visitors for one-day excursions or staying overnight, offering classic dishes (often Asado cooked over an open fire), horse riding, and chances to observe gaucho culture and work.
-This makes a contrasting experience to city life.
+This creates a contrasting experience to city life.

 Beyond history, discover Montevideo's Candombe and Murga traditions in its neighborhoods.